yo-no/trading-card-game/README.md

 If the opponent player’s Health drops to or below zero the active player wins the game

 tl;dr: click the glowing stuff till someone wins!

-THE CODE!

-there is a ton of extra code in this project from previous attempts at running the game in rails rather than angular. please excuse my mess.

 gameplay based on this challenge from The Code Dojo: http://codingdojo.org/kata/TradingCardGame/